kulbir-ahluwalia/CMSC818B_MiniProject_2/README.md

 ## How to use:

 ### Requirements
 This uploaded files requires Visual Studio.
-We have used VS 2019 for building it.
+We have used VS2019 for building it.
-However, you can install OpenGL and run with your chice of development environemtn as well.
+However, you can install OpenGL and run with your choice of development environement as well.
+The CodeBlock project for this project is available [here](https://drive.google.com/file/d/1OWLsFMHUw359kQPCIbOT_pCztAVQi8Ag/view?usp=sharing)

 ### Steps